pamswi/QA-project/README.md

     sprint 2 update:
     <img src="screenshots/Pasted image 20230815160406.png">

-3. the next step was to draft a database
+3. Subsequently, I proceeded to outline a database structure.
-	I first created some tables that I thought would be necessary. this draft evolved over time as I was adding more functionality to my app. from below screenshots you will notice that my first database did not include a basket table as I thought I could utilise Python lists instead.
+	Initially, I designed a set of tables that I deemed essential.
+However, this initial draft underwent iterations as I incorporated additional features into my application.
+Upon reviewing the screenshots below, you'll observe that my initial database lacked a basket table, as I initially intended to make use of Python lists for this purpose:

     <img src="screenshots/22.jpg">

-    basket table added at a later stage:
+    Basket table added at a later stage:
     <img src="screenshots/4.jpg">

-    using Python built-in sqlite enabled me to test various scenarios and input handling:
+    Using Python built-in sqlite enabled me to test various scenarios and input handling:
     <img src="screenshots/Pasted image 20230815161826.png">

     I was eventually able to add some methods to the classes (tables) I created:
     <img src="screenshots/1.jpg">

     Once I was happy with the design, I set up a connection to MySQL database instead of sqlite:
     <img src="screenshots/Pasted image 20230815161411.png">